-She obtained her law degree with honors (summa cum laude) from “Universidad Católica Argentina” in 1991 and obtained also with honors (summa cum laude) a Master degree on Business Law from “Universidad Austral” in 1995.
-She has a degree also with honors (summa cum laude) on corporate sustainability from IESC (“Instituto de Estudios para la Sustentabilidad Corporativa”).
-She has been researcher in the Doctorate program of “Universidad Austral” on the areas of natural resources and environmental law.
+She obtained her law degree with honors (summa cum laude) from Universidad Católica Argentina in 1991 and obtained also with honors (summa cum laude) a Masters degree on Business Law from Universidad Austral in 1995.
+She has a degree also with honors (summa cum laude) on corporate sustainability from IESC (Instituto de Estudios para la Sustentabilidad Corporativa).
+She has been researcher in the Doctorate program of Universidad Austral on the areas of natural resources and environmental law.

 In recent years Florencia has oriented her practice to the social aspects of the extractive industries as well and has been able to include these views in complex transactions and negotiations.

-She is an active member of the International Bar Association where she held the position of Chair of the Mining Committee, she is currently council member of Seeril within the IBA, member of IMPS (International Mining Professionals Society); and also member of the International Women Forum (Argentinean Chapter) among other relevant entities.
-She was also Chair of the Environmental Law Committee of the City of Buenos Aires Bar Association.
+She is an active member of the International Bar Association, where she held the position of Chair of the Mining Law Committee (2014-2015), she is currently council member of Seeril (Section of energy, environment, natural resources and infrastructure law).
+She has been Trustee at Large of the Rocky Mountain Mineral Law Foundation, for which she also served as Secretary to the Board (2014-2015), member of the International Women Forum (Argentinean Chapter) among other relevant entities.
+She is member of the Academic Board of RADHEM in Argentina, publication specialized in Energy and Natural Resources.

-She has been Visiting Professor at Denver University, Colorado, USA were she taught “Comparative Latin American Mining Law” at the Environmental and Natural Resources Law and Policy Graduate Course directed by Professor Don Smith.
-She has been Professor at the School of Law for Public Officers in Argentina (“Escuela de Abogados del Estado”) where she taught the Mining and Environmental Law course.
-She is currently professor at the ”Universidad Austral” at the Pre Master course where she teaches Mining Law and at the Master of Mining Business Management lectured at the “Universidad Católica de Cuyo”, in the province of San Juan.
+She was Visiting Professor at Denver University, Colorado, USA were she taught “Comparative Latinamerican Mining Law” at the Environmental and Natural Resources Law and Policy Graduate Course directed by Professor Don Smith.
+She has been Professor at the School of Law for Public Officers in Argentina (Escuela de Abogados del Estado) where she taught the Mining and Environmental Law course.
+She is currently professor at the Austral University, Argentina, for the Pre Master course where she teaches Mining Law and at the Universidad Catolica de Cuyo, Argentina, at the Masters in Mining Business Management.